-- 7 Then came the Day of Unleavened Bread, when the Passover must be killed. - 8 And He sent Peter and John, saying, "Go and prepare the Passover for us, that we may eat." - 9 So they said to Him, "Where do You want us to prepare?" - 10 And He said to them, "Behold, when you have entered the city, a man will meet you carrying a pitcher of water; follow him into the house which he enters. - 11 Then you shall say to the master of the house, 'The Teacher says to you, "Where is the guest room (Kataluma) where I may eat the Passover with My disciples?" ' - 12 Then he will show you a large, furnished upper room; there make ready."
-13 So they went and found it just as He had said to them, and they prepared
+- 7 Then came the Day of Unleavened Bread, when the Passover must be killed. - 8 And He sent Peter and John, saying, "Go and prepare the Passover for us, that we may eat." - 9 So they said to Him, "Where do You want us to prepare?" - 10 And He said to them, "Behold, when you have entered the city, a man will meet you carrying a pitcher of water; follow him into the house which he enters. - 11 Then you shall say to the master of the house, 'The Teacher says to you, "Where is the guest room (Kataluma) where I may eat the Passover with My disciples?" '

+12 Then he will show you a large, furnished upper room; there make ready."
+13 So they went and found it just as He had said to them, and they prepared the Passover.

-All we can tell from Luke's account is that the GUEST ROOM they had available wasn't big enough to accommodate Mary ... the midwife ... some female relatives - so the ladies may have used other parts of the living quarters.
+All we can tell from Luke's account is that the GUEST ROOM they had available wasn't big enough to accommodate Mary ... the midwife ... some female relatives - so the ladies may have used other parts of the living quarters (while Joseph paced outside with a cigar ready and a bottle of champagne ready to celebrate?).